Wells Fargo | Lead Cloud Engineer | CHARLOTTE | 5+ Years | Best in Industry

 Question:

-Tell me about a time when you had to recover a project that was falling behind schedule.
-What steps did you take?
+Tell me about a time when you had to manage a budget cut while still delivering a project successfully.

 Answer: